pivotal/docs-tap/cli-plugins/build-service/overview.hbs.md

 ### <a id='clusterbuilder-command'></a>ClusterBuilder Command

-Use the `clusterbuilder` command can to list available builders and examine their contents.
+Use the `clusterbuilder` command to list available builders and examine their contents.

 #### ClusterBuilder List